Normaliz/PyNormaliz/README.md

 PyNormaliz provides an interface to [Normaliz](https://www.normaliz.uni-osnabrueck.de) via libNormaliz.
 It offers the complete functionality of Normaliz, and can be used interactively from python.
-For a first example, see [this introduction](doc/PyNormaliz_Tutorial.pdf) by Richard Sieg (Slighty outdated: for the installation follow the instructions below).
+For a first example, see [this introduction](doc/PyNormaliz_Tutorial.pdf) by Richard Sieg (Slightly outdated: for the installation follow the instructions below).

-A full documentation is conatined in [Appendix E](doc/PyNormaliz.pdf) of the Normaliz manial.
+A full documentation is contained in [Appendix E](doc/PyNormaliz.pdf) of the Normaliz manual.

 ## Requirements